 Damp, heat, direct and strong sunlight

-Over heating can damage oriental rugs, Eg if your rug is in front of an open fire or close to a radiator or a central heating vent, the constant heat can dry the natural oils in the wool fibre and make it brittle and easily broken.
+Over heating can damage your carpet or your rugs, Eg if your rug is in front of an open fire or close to a radiator or a central heating vent, the constant heat can dry the natural oils in the wool fibre and make it brittle and easily broken.

-Direct sunlight on an oriental rug is one of the primary causes of damage .
+Direct sunlight on a carpet or an area rug is one of the primary causes of damage .
 The sunlight will bleach the colours in the rug and cause them to fade, the fibres of the rug will also be damaged by sunlight they become brittle and lose their natural flexibility and bounce

 The only way to prevent sun damage is to put the rug somewhere it does not receive direct light or by pulling the blinds or shades to protect the rug.